Papyrus

 }

-• kioskPin is only accepted when kioskModeEnabled is true.
-Leaving kioskPin unset on an update preserves the existing PIN.
+• Leaving pin unset on an update preserves the existing PIN.

-• kioskIdleTimeoutSeconds and kioskRedirectDelaySeconds must fall within their allowed ranges (30–3600 and 5–120 respectively).
+• idleTimeoutSeconds and redirectDelaySeconds must fall within their allowed ranges (30–3600 and 5–120 respectively).

 See the API Reference for the exact request shape and response.